tuxfan/ska/README.md

 # Running ska and skaview

-The *ska* executable takes two filenames as arguements: an architecture specification in .xml format, and an LLVM IR file of the source code to be analyzed.
-Optionally, you can specify an output file with the '-o' flag, e.g.:
+The *ska* executable takes two filenames as arguements: an architecture specification in *.xml* format, and an LLVM IR file of the source code to be analyzed.
+Optionally, you can specify an output file with the *-o* flag, e.g.:

 ```
-% ska -o saxby.ska pentium-m.xml saxby.ll
+% ska -o saxby.ska haswell.xml saxby.ll
 ```

-In this case, 'saxby.ska' is the output file, 'pentium-m.xml' is the architecture file, and 'saxby.ll' is the LLVM IR file.
+In this case, *saxby.ska* is the output file, *haswell.xml* is the architecture file, and 'saxby.ll' is the LLVM IR file.

 If you generate an output file, you can use the optional viewer program